Sunilpore/FlutterBasics/my_flutter_app/README.md

 2. Add fonts and colors to views
 -change made pubspec.yaml for fonts
 3. Add Stateles widget class for Hot Reload

+4. Load image into imageview via asset and network url